Banesto: 1993 crisis & intervention

 According to The New York Times, the bank was also forced to admit it was directing profits and revenue from some sales of assets into reserves for losses from loans.
-The Spanish newspaper El Pais dubbed the shortfall in financial resources a "hole", which has had varying estimates.
+The Spanish newspaper El País dubbed the shortfall in financial resources a "hole", which has had varying estimates.
 The British newspaper The Independent cited the shortfall as 605 billion Pesetas equating to $7.1 billion as of January 2019 (£5.6bn).